 Where the executors are applying for probate, they can decide whether they all wish to do so jointly:

 - If several executors apply together, all of them will need to sign documents to deal with assets.
-They will all need to swear an oath and attend any interview required (see below).

 - The executors can agree that one or more of them will apply - and deal with the estate - while the others reserve the right to apply later if necessary.